athena-framework/athena/docs/getting_started/configuration.md

   ); end

   @[AEDA::AsEventListener]
-  def on_view(event : ATH::Events::View) : Nil
+  def on_view(event : AHK::Events::View) : Nil
-    # Represents all custom annotations applied to the current ATH::Action + controller class.
+    # Represents all custom annotations applied to the current AHK::Action + controller class.
     ann_configs = @annotation_resolver.action_annotations(event.request)

     # Check if this action has the annotation